bbauska/W3Cx-3of5/README.md

 ```
 This defines the fact that Michel Buffa has two online accounts, and the two properties have the name url, each with its own value.

-<b>It is possible to set more than one property at once, with the same value</b>
+<h4>It is possible to set more than one property at once, with the same value</h4>

 Here are some microdata that represent a song.
 In this example, at line 5 we set  two different properties: genre and keywords with the same value (see the [MusicRecording schema definition](https://schema.org/MusicRecording)):
 ```